recent projects

 A contemporary folk opera.
 Premiered January 2008 at College of Marin.

 Conundrum for piano four hands – premiered October 2005 at Washington Composers Forum concert at the Seattle Art Museum.
-A study in resonances.
+A study in sympathetic resonances.

 Insurgency for piano four hands – premiered October 2005 at Washington Composers Forum concert at the Seattle Art Museum.
-A study in resonances.

 Duo for Violin & Viola